svenevs/exhale/docs/faq.rst

    The consequence of fixing the link is that *locally* the "View Page Source" that would let you see the generated reStructuredText (e.g. to get the link name) is now gone.
 You will have to open the file *manually* in a text editor.
-Recall that the generated files get placed in the folder specified by :data:`~exhale.configs.containmentFolder`.
+Recall that the generated files get placed in the folder specified by |containmentFolder|.

 .. _faq_metaprogramming_and_template_specialization: